Fukushima nuclear accident: Treating contaminated water

 In 2021, Japan's Nuclear Regulation Authority warned that the some of 3,373 waste storage containers for the radioactive slurry were degrading faster than expected.
-Due to the fact that transferring the slurry to a new container was very time consuming, this posed an urgent problem.
+Due to the fact that transferring the slurry to a new container was very time-consuming, this posed an urgent problem.

 Tanks used to store the water were expected to be filled in 2023.
 In July 2022, Japan's Nuclear Regulation Authority approved discharging the treated water into the sea.
 Japan said the water is safe, many scientists agreed, and the decision came weeks after the UN's nuclear watchdog approved the plan; but critics say more studies need to be done and the release should be halted.
 In August, Japan began the discharge of treated waste water into the Pacific Ocean, sparking protests in the region and retaliation from China, who blocked all imports of seafood from Japan.
 Discharges were planned to occur over the subsequent 30 years to release all the water.
 A US State Department spokesperson supported the decision.
 South Korea's foreign minister and activists from Japan and South Korea protested the announcement.
 In April 2023, fishers and activists held protests in front of the Japanese embassy in the Philippines in opposition to the planned release of 1.3 million tons of treated water into the Pacific Ocean.

+Xiaoqi Zhou, an environmental sciences scholar, found that more than 60 radioactive substances have been detected in the Fukushima nuclear wastewater, such as ^{106}Ru, ^{60}Co, ^{90}Sr, ^{137}Cs and ^{131}I. Some of these radioactive isotopes are relatively volatile fission products that can be released into the atmosphere.
+These particles could adhere to both the leaves and stems of plants, as well as bind firmly to clay minerals in the soil, resulting in their prolonged retention in the terrestrial ecosystems.
+Eventually, they can enter groundwater through rainfall and flow into the ocean.
+Zhou found that compared with terrestrial radioactive elements, the release of radioactive elements from the Fukushima nuclear wastewater into the ocean spreads more rapidly with ocean currents, which increases their potential to harm marine species—and, by extension, human health.